Xenega/lettersmith/README.md

 - Simple
 - Flexible: everything is a plugin.
 - Fast: build thousands of pages in seconds or less.
-- Embeddable: we're going to put this thing in an Mac app so normal people can use it.

 Lettersmith is open-source and a work-in-progress.
 [You can help](https://github.com/gordonbrander/lettersmith/issues).